 ❤️ Deepen your students understand of sounds by organizing them onto a sound wall.
 Each of the 44 phonemes has a mouth formation and sound spelling card with keyword picture.

-This is a question we get asked a lot.
 The Science of Reading is a body of work that is not complete.
-At Simply Kinder we have been learning about the Science of Reading since 2019 and have done hundreds of hours of professional development, conferences, and trainings in research based literacy.
-(It’s personal to us).
+At Simply Kinder we have been learning about the Science of Reading since 2014 and have done hundreds of hours of professional development, conferences, and trainings in research based literacy (it’s personal for us).
 We have extensive training in Orton-Gillingham approaches and have seen it work first hand.

 ~ How do I use for kindergarten?
 Please follow your good curriculum and district requirements.
 There is lots of information out there too about sound walls.
 This is a tool – so you have to decide if you want to build the tool on the wall as you introduce the sounds OR have the tool all there for students to access from the start.